zachcasper/radius-designs/2025-01-feedback-on-user-defined-resource-types.md

 		  - 'L': 2.0 vCPU, 8 GiB memory, 60 GiB storage
 		  - 'XL': 4.0 vCPU, 16 GiB memory, 100 GiB storage
 OPTIONAL PROPERTIES
+  * logging-level (string) The logging level for the database
+      - 'TERSE': Not recommended; does not provide guidance on what to do about an error
+      - 'DEFAULT': Recommended level
+      - 'VERBOSE': Use only if you plan to actually look up the Postgres source code |
 READ-ONLY PROPERTIES
   * connection-string (string) Fully qualified string to connect to the resource
   * credentials.username (string) The username for the database